 Ways to help Apifera Farm Inc.:

-- Cash/check donations are the most useful
+- Cash/check donations are also accepted

 - Visit and shop with Amazon Smile and designate Apifera Farm Inc as your preferred charity